sedwardsmarsh/sedwardsmarsh.github.io/README.md

             * replace *gh_un* with your github username
     7. Add a file named CNAME that only contains *yourdomain.com*
         * for a non-apex domain, prefix *www.* to your domain inside CNAME
+    8. You may need to delete the namecheap parking DNS record from your domain
 * [Hugo coder theme configuration](https://github.com/luizdepra/hugo-coder/wiki/Configurations#complete-example)
 * [More information](https://gohugo.io/getting-started/directory-structure/) about the hugo directory structure